azagoruyko/vptools/README.md

 ![Logo](/test.gif)

-Now it's in a development stage, ready for testing and improving :-)
+Now it's in a development stage, ready for testing and improving!

 Usage:
 1. Clone or download repository to some folder (c:/vptools)
 2. Open vptools.py, change VPToolsDirectory to your path (c:/vptools)
 3. Run vptools.py in Maya via execfile("c:/vptools/vptools.py")

-some hotkeys: tab (browse available widgets), insert (add widgets)
+Press tab to browse available widgets.

 Overlays are used to make widgets visible in a viewport.
 It's just a Qt graphics view widget with a transparency set.
 No magic.
 Callbacks are installed to show and hide widgets when it's necessary.